| CAPRIVI

 NATIONAL PARK

-The Kwando River runs through this National Park
+The Kwando River runs through this National

-which offers a true African wilderness experience.
+Park which offers a true African wilderness

-lush with marches, riverine forests, dense savannah
+the area is lush with marches, riverine forests,

-and mopane woodland.
+dense savannah and mopane woodland.

 Unusually

-for a National Park there is a private lodge within
+for a National Park there is a private lodge

-its boundaries – Lianshulu Lodge –
+within its boundaries – Lianshulu Lodge

-which offers guided walks, nature drives, boating
+– which offers guided walks, nature drives,

-and bird watching.
-South of Lianshulu the river
+boating and bird watching.
+South of Lianshulu

-the Linyati Swamp.
+to form the Linyati Swamp.

 ANIMALS